hectorgabucio/taterubot-dc/README.md

 4. The bot will upload your voice message on the general channel.

 ## Requirements
-- Discord bot: create yours [here](https://discord.com/developers/applications).
+- Discord application bot: create yours [here](https://discord.com/developers/applications).
 - [ffmepg](https://ffmpeg.org/) installed in the host machine.
 It is needed to convert and manipulate audio files.
-- Docker and docker-compose (if running locally)
+- Docker and docker-compose (only needed if running locally)

 ## Run `Taterubot` on your own machine (minimal setup)